Deep focus vs rapid switching:

 The same focus can mean:

-other people misread the “slow switch” as rudeness, disinterest, or stubbornness
+• other people misread the slow switch as stubbornness, avoidance or not caring.

-The multitasking myth (and the unnecessary shame it creates)
+The multitasking myth and the shame it creates

 A lot of shame is born from a bad comparison.

-People who switch more easily are assumed to be better organised, more mature, more resilient.
-People who switch with difficulty are assumed to be rigid, dramatic, or obstructive.
+People who switch more easily are often assumed to be better organised, more mature, more resilient or more socially skilled.
+People who switch with difficulty are assumed to be rigid, dramatic, self-absorbed or obstructive.

 That comparison is sloppy.

-Many people’s switching costs increase under stress, fatigue, sensory load, or emotional threat.
+• many people’s switching costs increase under stress, fatigue, sensory load, emotional threat, illness, hormonal change, trauma activation, uncertainty or burnout.

 When you stop treating switching ability as a virtue, you can stop lecturing yourself and start designing your life.